Anant9212/Image_Captioning/README.md

 # Image_Captioning
-We will use the COCO data-set which contains many images with text-captions.
+We use the COCO data-set which contains many images with text-captions.

 http://cocodataset.org